 Watch your words!

 A person with PTSD may need to talk about the traumatic event over and over again.
 This is part of the healing process, so avoid telling your loved one to stop dwelling on the past and move on.
-Some of the things your loved one tells you may be very hard to listen to, especially if you are were present or are struggling too.
+Some of the things your loved one tells you may be very hard to listen to, especially if you were present or are struggling too.
 But it’s important to respect their feelings and reactions, if you are disapproving, horrified, or judgmental, or dismiss or downplay their feelings they are unlikely to open up to you again.
 Encouragement, acknowledgement, commendation and reassurance will offer much needed support in even the darkest of times.

-It maybe that your loved one says they do not want help.
+Sometimes your loved one says they do not want help.
 Why?

 - They may be afraid of losing control